2016rshah/blog/posts/12-books-12-months-2024.md

 An (at times ironic) quip in the book is that "poems aren't about anything."
 I think that is funny as I try to chronicle all the books I am reading, and need a shorthand to bring myself back to the experience of having read it.

+### *In Search of Duende* by Federico García Lorca (February Bonus Round!)

+I don't remember exactly when I finished reading this book (I am writing this in June, so excuse any slips of my mind).
+The book was a combination of essays/speeches Lorca had given (in English translation), along with some selections and poems from his work (presented in both Spanish and English).
+I liked *Llanto por Ignacio Sánchez Mejías*, which is about the death of a bull-fighter (Lorca considers bull fighters particularly inspired by duende).
+I got this book at the Grolier Poetry Book Shop in Harvard Square one day after walking from Spanish class in the Yard to Faro cafe where I overheard people next to me comparing Neruda and Lorca.

+> "Every man and every artist, whether he is Nietzsche or Cézanne, climbs each step in the tower of his perfection by fighting his duende, not his angel, as has been said, nor his muse.
+This distinction is fundamental, at the very root of the work.
+The angel guides and gives...
+The angel dazzles, but he flies high over a man's head, shedding his grace, and the man effortlessly realizes his work or his charm or his dance.
+The angel on the road to Damascus, and the one that came through the crack of the little balcony of Assisi, and the one who tracked Heinrich Suso are all *ordering*, and it is useless to resist their lights, for they beat their steel wings in an atmosphere of predestination.
+The muse dictates and sometimes prompts...
+The muse awakens the intelligence, brining a landscape of columns and a false taste of laurel.
+But intelligence is often the enemy of poetry, because it limits too much, and it elevates the poet to a sharp-edged throne where he forgets that ants could eat him or that a great arsenic lobster could fall suddenly on his head--things against which the muses that live in monocles and in the lukewarm, lacquered roses of tiny salons are quite helpless.
+The muse and the angel come from outside us...
+But one must awaken the duende in the remotest mansions of the blood.
+And reject the angel, and give the muse a kick in the seat of the pants...
+The true fight is with the duende."

 ### *Ru* by Kim Thúy (February Bonus Round!)

 I was assigned this book in my *Literature and the Law* class.
 I really enjoyed the reading process -- listening to the audiobook in the original French, and using a physical copy of the English translation to reorient myself when I got lost.
 Ge Fang, one of my friends and classmates, properly pointed out that the best way to understand Ru is actually a prose poem, rather than a novel -- each "chapter" is between a paragraph and a page and a half long, which made it easy to keep myself oriented in this way.
 I started it in the morning of the first mild day of the shoulder season, and went to Faro cafe to sit and read after class.
 I had washed my hair the night before and slept with it in braids, so I was having a particularly good hair day.
 I like to imagine I was that hot stranger in the plant-filled cafe.
 And I had such a lovely reading experience!